VideojogosLusofona/color-shape-links-ai-competition/README.md

 #### The class that extends `AIPlayer`

-This class allows an AI to be found by the game.
+This class allows an AI to be found by the game, and for the AI to be optionally configured in the Unity editor.
 For that purpose, it must be added as a component of the `SessionConfiguration` game object, and implement the following read-only properties: